 An Ultimate Guide On Family Investment Companies

 When it comes to inheritance, succession, and wealth planning, people naturally choose trusts.
 Trusts might be a useful estate planning tool for many.
 However, the complex tax laws and reporting requirements make them a less efficient way of transferring wealth while maintaining control of assets.
-As a better alternative to trusts, Family Investment Company (FIC) is a great way to retain control of wealth and its management for the future generation.

 What is a Family Investment Company (FIC)?